 Learning tour in Shenzhen, November 2015.
 Meeting the robot ordered by Intel to Makeblock, a successful startup from Shenzhen.

 It is therefore crucial to research on and analyse the strengths of each market to ensure that they match your team’s interests, and learn from the best.
+As we’re here to help, we’ve done that research already.
+Find out what would be the best place to go for your company here.

 2) Partner with connectors to identify and reach out to main players in the ecosystem